linroger/FinanceCompendium/V. Equities and Alternatives/Equities/An Introduction to Equity Markets.md

 You can see that the reverse stock split had the desired effect in boosting the lowly share price from around US \$4.5 to over US\$ 44.

-# 1.11 Share repurchase
+## 1.11 Share repurchase

 A share repurchase (or buy-back) is similar to a dividend in that a company is distributing wealth to shareholders.
 Under a share buy-back a company repurchases its shares at the prevailing market value (or at a premium), thereby reducing the number of shares outstanding.
 The rationale for this is that the management may feel that the stock price is too low and that buying its own shares may give a positive signal to the market.
 Alternatively, it may be viewed as a way of returning wealth to shareholders.
-For example, during 2010, 2011 and 2012, Astra Zeneca repurchased shares amounting to US $2,604m, US$ 6,015m and US\$2,635 respectively.
+For example, during 2010, 2011 and 2012, Astra Zeneca repurchased shares amounting to US\$2,604m, US\$6,015m and US\$2,635m respectively.
 One of the best-known long-term share repurchase schemes is that of Home Depot, which,

 since 2002, has repurchased stock having a value of approximately US\$67.1 billion, as it returns wealth to shareholders.
 We will see in later sections that the value of an asset or a company is found by discounting future cash flows at a discount rate that represents the risk of future operations.
 A share repurchase does not change the risk of the future cash flows, but it does change two notable financial ratios: return on assets and earnings per share.

 The example below demonstrates this case.

-# Example
+### Example

 Suppose a company repurchases two million shares at £5 per share for a total cash outlay of £10m.